 Syllabus and Course Expectations

 In addition to going over what you expect students to learn over the course of the quarter, it is highly recommended instructors provide students with a brief overview of classroom protocols and behavioral expectations as well.
-Courses with an in-person aspect may echo points from the Health Pact, lay out how discussions will work with secure face coverings, and go over how questions will be asked during a hybrid lecture section.

 Remote courses can go over how discussions will work, cell phone and internet usage during lectures, and expected Zoom etiquette.
 “There is an expectation that students in this course will be actively engaged and on camera while on Zoom.
 If a student requires an exception, they will need to reach out to the instructor directly.”

 Please be mindful that some students may not be in a situation where they feel comfortable turning their camera on or are unable to find a quiet space to have their microphone on and actively participate outside of the chat feature.
 You may list as an expectation that students’ cameras should be on, but permit exceptions.